 Although it's still heavily contested, the CBO's analysis makes sense overall.
 According to the CBO, most of the savings is because the Act makes sure 95% of citizens have health care insurance.
-This lowers health care costs by making preventative health care affordable for most of the 33 million Americans who have no health insurance.
+This lowers health care costs by making preventive health care affordable for most of the 33 million Americans who have no health insurance.
 They don't have to wait until their illness becomes so critical that they wind up using the hospital emergency room as their primary care provider.
 That lowers national health care costs for everyone.

 The CBO report said the Affordable Care Act reduces the budget deficit by $143 billion between 2010-2019.
 Many people were understandably skeptical that a $940 billion program that expands health care coverage also saves money.
 That's because the ACA legislation has taxes and fees that more than offset the cost.
 Here's a summary of the major savings.
 (To see how these taxes affect you, go to Obamacare Taxes.)

 Reduce Medicare Payments by $335 BillionEvery year, Medicare agrees on certain payment rates for covered services to health care providers.
 These annual updates are reduced by 21%, saving $196 billion.
 Hospital groups agreed to give up their portion, $155 billion, because they expect to make more than that –- at least $170 billion -- by having to treat fewer uninsured patients.

 Another $136 billion is saved by reducing Medicare Advantage overpayments.
 This private health plan covers one in five seniors.
 Medicare Advantage costs 13% more than traditional Medicare.
 Savings started in 2011.